Mana, New Zealand

-Mana is a locality of Porirua City in New Zealand, part of the Suburb of Paremata.
-It is a narrow isthmus bounded to the west by the entrance to Porirua Harbour, and to the east by the Pauatahanui inlet of the Porirua Harbour.
+Mana is a locality of Porirua City in New Zealand, part of the suburb of Paremata.
+The area occupies a narrow isthmus — bounded to the west by the entrance to Porirua Harbour, and to the east by the Pauatahanui inlet arm of Porirua Harbour.
 Mana Island lies about three kilometres west of the isthmus.

-State Highway 59 and the North Island Main Trunk railway both pass through the centre of Mana; the state highway route was previously part of State Highway 1 until SH 1 was shifted to the Transmission Gully Motorway on 7 December 2021.
-A significant increase in the traffic capacity through Mana occurred in 2005-2006 when a second bridge on the state highway route was added at the southern end, transit lanes were introduced and several sets of traffic lights were added as part of the Plimmerton to Paremata upgrade.
+State Highway 59 and the North Island Main Trunk railway both pass through the centre of Mana; the state-highway route previously formed part of State Highway 1 (SH1) until SH 1 diverted to use the Transmission Gully Motorway on 7 December 2021.
+A significant increase in the traffic capacity through Mana occurred in 2005-2006 when a second bridge on the state-highway route came into use at the southern end, transit lanes were introduced and several sets of traffic lights were added as part of the SH1 Plimmerton to Paremata upgrade.

 History

-Mana was known as Dolly Varden (after a ship) until 1960 when local pressure resulted in the area being renamed Mana.
+Mana was known as Dolly Varden (after a boat which commemorated the name of the heroine of Charles Dickens' 1841 novel Barnaby Rudge) until 1960 when local pressure resulted in the area being renamed Mana.